sashhhaka/SWP_sport_back/README.md

 This part of the project is directed to coaches functionality specifically.
 Coaches should be able to mark achievements as completed, when a student shows them their progress.

+The project is licensed under MIT License (X11 license).
+See LICENSE file for more details.

 ## Demo
 (TODO: Demo screenshots)